memfault/interrupt/_drafts/gnu-make-guidelines.md

 .PHONY: test
 test: build
 	./run-tests.sh

-# the 'all' rule that builds and tests
-.PHONY: all
-all: build
 ```

 **_NOTE!!! `.PHONY` targets are ALWAYS considered out-of-date, so Make will
-ALWAYS run the recipe for those targets.
+ALWAYS run the recipe for those targets (and therfore any target that has a
+`.PHONY` prerequisite!).
 Use with caution!!_**

 ### Implicit rules